Flexible placements of periodic graphs in the plane: Introduction

-Using our new definition of $k$-periodic frameworks, our new question is now the following; can we use combinatorial methods to determine if a $\mathbb{Z}^k$-gain graph $G$ has \emph{any} placement-lattice that defines a flexible $k$-periodic framework $(G,p,L)$?
+Using the gain graph description of $k$-periodic frameworks, our question is now the following; can we use combinatorial methods to determine if a $\mathbb{Z}^k$-gain graph $G$ has \emph{any} placement-lattice that defines a flexible $k$-periodic framework $(G,p,L)$?
 We shall answer this in the positive for $1$-periodic frameworks where the lattice is allowed to deform (see Theorem \ref{thm:1NBAC}) and $k$-periodic frameworks where the lattice is fixed (see Theorem \ref{thm:fixedNBAC}).
-We also obtain partial results for the more difficult case of $2$-periodic frameworks where the lattice is allowed to deform (see Lemma \ref{lem:2NBAC}, Theorem \ref{thm:1loop2per} and Theorem \ref{thm:loopNBAC}).
-To do this we shall introduce \emph{NBAC-colourings} (NBAC being short for No Almost Balanced Circuit), an analogue of NAC-colourings for $\mathbb{Z}^k$-gain graphs, and characterise the types of NBAC-colourings that are generated by different motions of the framework.
+We also obtain partial results for the more difficult case of $2$-periodic frameworks where the lattice is allowed to deform (see Lemma \ref{lem:2NBAC}, Theorem \ref{thm:1loop2per} and Theorem \ref{cor:loopNBAC}).
+To do this we shall introduce \emph{NBAC-colourings} (``NBAC'' being an acronym for ``No Balanced Almost Circuit''), an analogue of NAC-colourings for $\mathbb{Z}^k$-gain graphs.
+We shall also characterise the various types of NBAC-colourings that are generated by different motions of a given $k$-periodic framework.

 The outline of the paper is as follows.
-In Section \ref{sec:Preliminaries}, we shall layout some background on Valuation Theory, gain graphs and periodic frameworks in both $\mathbb{R}^d$ and $\mathbb{C}^d$.
+In Section \ref{sec:Preliminaries}, we shall layout some background on valuation theory, gain graphs and periodic frameworks in both $\mathbb{R}^d$ and $\mathbb{C}^d$.
 In Section \ref{sec:NBAC}, we shall define NBAC-colourings and their various sub-types, including active NBAC-colourings, and utilise valuations to prove that flexibility will imply the existence of an NBAC-colouring.
 In Section \ref{sec:fixedlattice}, Section \ref{sec:1NBAC} and Section \ref{sec:2NBAC}, we shall apply our methods using NBAC-colourings to fixed lattice $k$-periodic frameworks, flexible lattice $1$-periodic frameworks and flexible lattice $2$-periodic frameworks respectively, with partial results in the latter case.
 In Section \ref{sec:loops}, we shall prove that a full characterisation of $\mathbb{Z}^2$-gain graphs with a flexible placement-lattice is possible if we assume that our graph has at least a single loop.